 In advanced stages of wet macular degeneration, more proactive macular degeneration treatments may be used, such as injecting drugs directly into your eyes.
 There is also a photodynamic therapy, which involves injecting a drug into your arm and then using a laser macular degeneration treatment on isolated spots of the retina.
 The least common treatment involves using an intense laser treatment on the abnormal leaking blood vessels in your eye.

 If you are having any abnormal visual symptoms, you should always be evaluated with a thorough consultation and examination by a optometrist or ophthalmologist for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult eye doctor about your specific condition.
 Only a trained, experienced board certified eye doctor can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Macular Degeneration or its treatment methods in Midtown NYC?
-Would like to schedule an appointment with NYC Ophthalmologist, Optometrist Dr. Saba Khodadadian of Manhattan Eye Specialists, please contact our office for consultation with NY eye doctor.
+Would like to schedule an appointment with NYC ophthalmologist Dr. Richard L. Deluca and the best rated optometry specialist Dr. Saba Khodadadian of Manhattan Eye Doctors & Specialists?
+Please contact our office for consultation with top rated eye doctors in NYC.

 Dr. Saba Khodadadian, Optometrist (NYC Eye Doctor)